Associate | Established: 2001 | Associate since 2012

 SMO 2: International Education Standards

-For example, in 2013, the institute received a grant from the World Bank to finance and support the revision of national accounting and finance programs.
+In 2013, the institute received a grant from the World Bank to finance and support the revision of national accounting and finance programs.
 Throughout 2014 and 2015, the Ministry of Secondary Technical and Professional Training and the Ministry of High-Level Education and Scientific Research trained approximately 500 teachers to operationalize the program.
 The revised education program was able to commence during the academic year of 2015–2016; however, the institute indicates that the program does not yet fully align with IES requirements.
-ONECCA-Togo is therefore working with universities to align their curriculum and syllabi with IES and reports that it regularly goes to universities to explain the Degree in Accounting and Finance (DECOFI) qualification—a regional prerequisite to offer auditing services in any WAEMU country that is in line with the IES.
+ONECCA-Togo is working with universities to align their curriculum and syllabi with IES and reports that it regularly goes to universities to explain the Degree in Accounting and Finance (DECOFI) qualification—a regional prerequisite to offer auditing services in any WAEMU country that is in line with the IES.

 Finally, ONECCA-Togo also notes that it offers training for members on other specific sectors and topics such as tax law, microfinance, public sector standards, and labor law.